Frederick Brundrett: Education and early life

-Frederick Brundrett was born in Sunny Bank, Ebbw Vale, Monmouthshire on 25 November 1894, the oldest child of the seven sons and three daughters of Walter Brundrett, an accountant who worked for the Ebbw Vale Steel, Iron and Coal Company, and his wife Ada née Richardson.
+Frederick Brundrett was born in Sunny Bank, Ebbw Vale, Monmouthshire on 25 November 1894.
+He was the oldest child of the seven sons and three daughters of Walter Brundrett, an accountant who worked for the Ebbw Vale Steel, Iron and Coal Company, and his wife Ada née Richardson.
 He was educated at Rossall School, a public school in Fleetwood, Lancashire, where he excelled at sports.
-Later in life he was said to be the one of the country's oldest first-class field hockey players.
+Later in life he was said to be one of the country's oldest first-class field hockey players.
 Although the school was not renowned for mathematics, Brundrett won a mathematics scholarship to Sidney Sussex College, Cambridge, which he entered in 1913.
 He earned first class honours in the first part of the Mathematical Tripos in 1914 and became a Wrangler in 1916.

 Career

-Brundrett joined the Royal Naval Volunteer Reserve to participate in World War I. He was slated for duty on patrol boats but came down with mumps and was held in isolation.
+Brundrett joined the Royal Naval Volunteer Reserve to participate in World War I. He was slated for duty on patrol boats but contracted mumps and was held in isolation.
 It was discovered that he was a Wrangler and he was reassigned to the Wireless Experimental Department at HMS Vernon, where he spent the rest of the war.
 Demobilised in 1919, Brundrett, joined the scientific staff of the Royal Naval Signal School.
 In 1920 he married Enid James; they had one child, a son they named James Edward.